Ashutoshjha001/imagedenoising/README.md

 We are going to remove the noise from the image

 In this project we use autoancoder to denoise the image.
 Autoencoder are artificial neural network that are used to data encoding.
-Here we use noisy image as input provide the denoise data as output.
+Here we use noisy image as input and provide denoise data of that image as output.